 Julie-anne Saroyan | Creative Producer

-Julie-anne has had the pleasure of working with many dance artists and companies including Ballet BC, Lola Dance, Margie Gillis, Emily Molnar and Crystal Pite/Kidd Pivot.
+Julie-anne’s background in includes a degree in dance combined with technical theatre from York University and an internship in dance stage management at The Banff Centre.
+Saroyan has had the pleasure of working with many dance artists and companies including Ballet BC, Margie Gillis, Emily Molnar and Crystal Pite/Kidd Pivot.
 She also was on Faculty at Simon Fraser University from 2005-2007 as the Production/Stage Management Instructor in the School for the Contemporary Arts.